 The name change is just phase one of a full rebrand, which will see the club fully associated with Club Doncaster moving forward.

-The open-age women’s team, which went unbeaten in 2018/19 on their way to securing promotion from the County League, will receive the full support of Club Doncaster.
+The women’s teams, from under-14's all the way to under-16's, will receive the full support of Club Doncaster.

 High-quality facilities and new branding, along with potential media and sponsorship opportunities, will enable Club Doncaster Ladies FC to enhance their name in women’s football.

 Club Doncaster Ladies chairman, Eric Randerson, said: “We are delighted to come under the Club Doncaster banner and create long-lasting relationships between ourselves and the club.

 “The formation of a committee is also under consideration, which will help take the club forward and provide longevity for ladies football in Doncaster.”

 As well as the open-age team, multiple junior development squads will run under the Club Doncaster Ladies tag, with training sessions for U14s, U15s and U16s, with the possibility of an U13s team being set up.

 Pre- season is now complete and the season kicks off on Saturday September 7.

 The development model will aim to bring on young players and lead them through a progressive footballing academy, eventually joining the open age team and compete in the women’s leagues.